altocodenl/TODIS/readme.md

 The traditional approach: input, program and result.
 For now, let's ignore the program and focus on the input and result, which are data.
 The focus is generally on those two, at best.
 The intermediate steps are not shown, except in logs or debugger.

-- Logs are necessary as long as we're doing "blind manipulation of symbols" (cannot remember the origin of that quote).

-explicitness gives feedback at every step.

 - REST is great because it is about sending data for changes.
 Changes represented as data.
 - Microservices give you more rest.
 Corba also.
 Vs rpc; rpc can be represented as data, but less contractual.